cschweda/cschweda-webpack-template/README.md

   - If an array element is an object, the object's properties and values are used as the attribute names and values, respectively.
 - `window`: Object that defines data you need to bootstrap a JavaScript app.
+- `buildInfo`: Meta info about build (Contact name, GitHub repo, time/date, etc.)
 - `postscripts`: Array of scripts to appear at the bottom of the page, after the Webpack chunks.
-- `buildInfo`: Meta info about build (Contact name, GitHub repo, time/date, etc.)
+- `headScripts`: Array of scripts to appear at the bottom of the head section, just before the closed ```</head>``` tag.

 Plus any [html-webpack-plugin config options](https://github.com/ampedandwired/html-webpack-plugin#configuration) otherwise available.